-The Wallenstein Portable Generators are designed to provide electrical power at a remote location.
+The Wallenstein Portable Generators are designed to provide portable electrical power to equipment that is not connected to the electrical grid system.

 It is the responsibility of the owner or operator to read this manual and to train all other operators before they start working with the machine.
 Follow all safety instructions exactly.
 Safety is everyone's business.
 By following recommended procedures, a safe working environment is provided for the operator, bystanders and the area around the work site.
 Untrained operators are not qualified to use the machine.
 Follow all safety instructions exactly.
 Safety is everyone's business.
 By following recommended procedures, a safe working environment is provided for the operator, bystanders and the area around the work site.
 Untrained operators are not qualified to operate the machine.